top of page

 Ricardo A. Pinho, PhD

 Dr. Pinho has an undergraduate and a Master's degree in Physical Education (UFSC, Brazil,1992/1999) and a Ph.D. in Biological Sciences - Biochemistry (UFRGS, Brazil, 2005).
-Senior postdoctorate at the Muscle Health Research Centre - YU - Toronto.
-Dr. Pinho was the Director of Community Affairs, Coordinator for Graduate Studies and Research in Health Science, and Pro-rector for Graduate Studies and Research at Universidade do Extremo Sul Catarinense.
-Currently, Dr. Pinho is a professor of Graduate and undergraduate programs at the School of Medicine at Pontificia Universidade Católica do Paraná (PUCPR), Brazil.
+Dr. Pinho is a professor of Graduate and undergraduate programs at the School of Medicine and Life Sciences at Pontificia Universidade Católica do Paraná (PUCPR), Brazil.
 In the Graduate Program in Health Sciences, Dr. Pinho is a professor and supervisor (MSc and Ph.D.), honorary professor at Ningbo University, China, and Head of the Biochemistry of Exercise Lab in Health.
 He is a member of the Society for Free Radical Research - Europe and a Member of the Advisory Board in the Area of Biological Sciences of the Araucária Foundation (Paraná, Brazil).
-Acts as a reviewer for several international journals, he is an Associate Editor of The Annals of the Brazilian Academy of Science and Guest Editor of Antioxindats and Frontiers in Physiology.
+Acts as a reviewer for several international journals and Associate Editor.
 Dr. Pinho has experience in the Biochemistry and physiology of exercise, mainly oxidative stress and pathophysiology of chronic degenerative diseases.
-(CNPQ scientist , index-h = 37).
+(CNPQ scientist , index-h = 39).

 Orcid: http://orcid.org/0000-0003-3116-4553